fetchai/agents-aea/packages/fetchai/skills/carpark_client/README.md

 This skill purchases information on available car parking spaces in a vicinity.

-This skill finds an agent on the sOEF which sells car park availability data in a vicinity, requests this data, negotiates the price, pays the proposed amount if agreement is reach, and receives the data bought.
+This skill finds an agent on the sOEF which sells car park availability data in a vicinity, requests this data, negotiates the price, pays the proposed amount if agreement is reached, and receives the data bought.

 ## Behaviours